nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/My Unique Journey.md

 	- Part of Co-x3 these days.
 	- Very much into the PKM space.
 - What teachers/role models made an impact on you?
-	- I regret the way I lived through my school days & the teachers were not bad, we were not very good students
+	- I regret the way I lived through my school days & the teachers were not bad, we were not very good students.
+	-
 - What were your impactful experiences?
 	- I can mostly think of negative impactful experience.
 		- Relationships went wrong